A “Listing” – The Social Security “Blue Book”

 How the Blue Book can qualify you for benefits.

 The Blue Book contains various disabling conditions that can qualify you for Social Security disability benefits.
 These rules are designed to help the Administrative Law Judge (ALJ) better understand the information that you need to supply with your disability claim to prove that you are disabled.
 An experienced disability lawyer can discuss your conditions with you, review your medical evidence, and help guide you through the process towards a favorable decision on your claim based on a listing.
 He or she can help decide if you meet or equal the listing or whether a diffent theory should be proposed as to why you should qualify for benefits.
-The meet means all technical requiresments are met.
-Equal a listing, means that the some of the technical requiremnts are met but not all; however, your symptoms and limitations are equal to what they would be if you equaled the listing.
+The meet means all technical requirements are met.
+Equal a listing, means that the some of the technical requirements are met but not all; however, your symptoms and limitations are equal to what they would be if you equaled the listing.
 Listings are very technical.
 A disability lawyer, in my opinion, can be vital in obtaining the disability benefits you need and deserve.
+Click her to review the ADULT listings or her to review the CHILD listings.

 What to do if you think you meet a listing.